Director of Political and Community Organizing

 - Monitoring political and public policy developments and developing options for action.

-- Five years or more successful prior experience in leading grassroots lobbying, electoral field work, community coalition building, or work as a legislative lobbyist or staff person.
+- 5 years or more successful prior experience in leading grassroots lobbying, electoral field work, community coalition building, or work as a legislative lobbyist or staff person

-- Proficiency in MS Office applications and use of the Internet.
+- Proficiency in computer applications including Gmail, Word, Excel, and use of the Internet

-- Must have a car, driver’s license and insurance; cell phone with email capability.
+- Must have a car, driver license, and insurance plus cell phone with email capability

 - Prior union organizing experience and a basic knowledge of healthcare policy and public finance